centrica-engineering/nucleus-docs/docs/components/ns-appointment-picker.md

 {% embed url="https://codesandbox.io/s/github/britishgas-engineering/nucleus-examples/tree/master/demos/ns-appointment-picker" caption="" %}

-ns-appointment-picker’s main property/attribute is `slotData`.
+The main property/attribute of `ns-appointment-picker` is `slotData`.
 This would typically be set by setting the property through code as it is a fairly complex object.

 ```html
 <ns-form>